paulklemm/regression-heatmap-paper/Cover Letter.md

 User Interaction
 ----------------

-* [Reviewer 1], [Reviewer 3] As suggested, we implemented a slider to adjust the transfer function of the selected metric.
+* [Reviewer 1], [Reviewer 3]: As suggested, we implemented a slider to adjust the transfer function of the selected metric.
 It is applied both on the 2D heat map as well as the 3D heat map.
 It can therefore also be used to filter for specific values, such as regression models with very high R².
   * Figure 2 and figure 4 are updated to cover the new UI elements.
-  * **5.2 3D Regression Heat Map Visualization** contains **Selecting and Scaling the Descriptive Regression Metric**, explaining the functionality of the slider
+  * **5.2 3D Regression Heat Map Visualization** contains **Selecting and Scaling the Descriptive Regression Metric**, explaining the functionality of the slider.

 Support Design Decisions with Expert Feedback
 ---------------------------------------------